MohammedRashad/Brainfuck-Interpreter/README.md

 - ","	   Input a character and store it in the cell at the pointer.
 - "["    Jump past the matching ] if the cell under the pointer is 0.
 - "]"	   Jump back to the matching [ if the cell under the pointer is non-zero.

+In this implementation I added 2 new commands (mainly to be used for debugging) :

+- "#"    Prints The Current Instruction.
+- "$"    Prints The Current Cell Address.

+#Features

+- Written in C++.
+- Turing Complete Language.
+- Scripting Mode & Normal Mode.
+- 10 commands instead of the original eight.

+**This Project is signed under GPL 3.0 , You're free to use and redistribute under the terms of the license.**